The problem ...

 Browserslist is a tool that allows developers to specify the range of browsers their project should support.
 This configuration informs various tools like Babel, Autoprefixer, PostCSS, ESLint, Stylelint, and webpack, enabling them to adjust their behavior (such as adding polyfills or prefixes) based on the specified browser targets.

-package.
+To simplify targeting widely supported web features, you can use the browserslist-config-baseline package.
 This package provides predefined configurations that align with the Web Baseline, allowing you to specify browser support based on Baseline levels.